near/node-docs/docs/validator/compile-and-run-a-node.md

 > have enough free space on a fast-enough disk.

-Note that you don’t have to perform this step if you prefer fully decentralised experience when the node downloads data from the NEAR network.
+Note that you don’t have to perform this step if you prefer fully decentralized experience when the node downloads data from the NEAR network.

 ### 5. Run the node {#run-the-node}